elenaspb2019/ClickHouse/docs/en/sql_reference/aggregate_functions/combinators.md

 **Parameters**

-- `x` - Parameter of the aggregate function.
-A type of the parameter depends on the specific aggregate function.
+- `x` — Aggregate function parameters.

 **Returned values**

-Returns column with `Null` if there is nothing to aggregate.
+Returns the `Null` value of an aggregate function’s return type if there is nothing to aggregate.

 Type: [Nullable](../data_types/nullable.md).